 There were some questions we had before we started playing so I thought I’d write the questions and the answers here to help you!

 How long is each box?

 It took us between 2-3 hours to complete each box.
-That’s deciphering all the riddles, reading all the evidence, closely inspecting the props and submitting our answer via virtual desktop.
+That’s deciphering all the riddles, reading all the evidence, closely inspecting the props, and submitting our answers via virtual desktop.